davidsantiago/clojure-hbase/README.markdown

 ## Lately...

+- Update to version 0.90.5-2, with the addition of set-config and default-config, to programmatically chanage HBase's configuration.
+Work by [Robert Levy](https://github.com/rplevy-draker).

 - Update to version 0.90.5-1, with a race condition fix from [Homer Strong](https://github.com/strongh).
 - Update to version 0.90.5, to indicate the latest version of HBase supported.
   (0.92 support will follow when that is more widely released)
 - Updates so it works with Clojure 1.3 (1.2 still works).
 Thanks to [Christopher Miles](https://github.com/cmiles74) for this work.